Canada Graduate Scholarships - Master's (CGSM)

 - NSERC – 25

-- The SGPS CGSM Selection Committee, comprised of three (3) sub-committees representing each of the three agency mandates, will convene in February to begin the process of adjudication of ranked applications and the selection of recipients.
+- The SGPS CGSM Selection Committee, comprised of three (3) sub-committees representing each of the three agency mandates, will convene in February to begin the process of adjudication of ranked applications and the selection of 82 recipients, as well as a ranked waitlist.

-- Results will be posted by all universities to the Research Portal on April 1 every year.
+- Results will be posted to the Research Portal as of April 1st every year.

 Terms and Conditions

-NEW!
 The Tri-Agencies (CIHR, NSERC and SSHRC) have harmonized their post-award policies (where possible) for research training programs and have incorporated these policies into a harmonized Tri-Agency Research Training Award Holder's Guide.
-These policies are effective as of September 1, 2016 and the Guide is available on NSERC's website.
-The Guide applies to Tri-agency directly-funded training award holders.
-It contains all the forms that training award holders and the University need to facilitate post-award activities allowed by the Tri-Agencies.
-It is the responsibility of the research training award holder to access and review the Guide and comply with the regulations governing use of the award.
+These policies became effective as of September 1, 2016 and the Guide is available on NSERC's website.
+The Guide applies to Tri-Agency directly-funded training award holders.
+It contains all the forms that training award holders and the University need to facilitate post-award activities allowed by the Tri-Agency.
+It is the responsibility of the research training award holder to access and review the Guide and to comply with the regulations governing use of the award.